Open House at Little River Lighthouse –

 Upon arrival at the island you will take a beautiful, half-mile walk across a tree-lined, wooden plank walkway to the lighthouse overlooking the Atlantic Ocean.
 Enjoy a tour of the keeper’s house and don’t miss the souvenirs available for purchase while you are there, which help the Friends of Little River Lighthouse continue to preserve this one-of-a-kind site!

-Note: We will not be open for the 2018 Maine Open Lighthouse Day event.
-Please check back for future open house events.
+Note: Please check back for future open house events.

 Cost: There is no fee for the open houses, but donations are greatly appreciated!
 All proceeds help us to continue caring for this historic site and providing opportunities for you to enjoy this special place.